 —From a blog post by David Weinberger about a talk given by Tim Brown of Ideo

-The marketing pioneer John Wanamaker is reported to have said that half the money spent on advertising is wasted; the trouble is we don’t know which half.
+The marketing pioneer John Wanamaker reportedly said that half the money spent on advertising is wasted; the trouble is we don’t know which half.
 Similarly, there are probably fundamental principals underlying good design of human meeting process.
-The trouble is, we don’t know what they are (beware anyone who claims they have a comprehensive list).
+The trouble is, we don’t know what they are.
+(Beware anyone who claims they have a comprehensive list).

-I believe that only by experimenting like scientists and artists might we possibly discover over time what works and what doesn’t.
-And that’s why my attempt to share what I learned about running participant-driven events between 1992 and 2009 in my book Conferences That Work: Creating Events That People Love is a frozen-in-time snapshot of the “best” process I knew up to the moment the ninth manuscript draft went to the printer.
-Thirty months later, the supplement I started writing within a few months of publication remains an ever-changing work as I continue to experiment and learn at every event I’m involved with.[1.
-Consequently, printed books are poor vehicles for this kind of information, so the supplement will probably be published as a continually updated ebook of some kind—but that’s another story.]
+I believe we need to experiment like scientists and artists to discover over time what works and what doesn’t.
+So that’s why my attempt to share what I learned about running participant-driven events between 1992 and 2009 in my book Conferences That Work: Creating Events That People Love is a frozen-in-time snapshot of the “best” process I knew up to the moment the ninth manuscript draft went to the printer.
+Thirty months later, the supplement I started writing within a few months of publication remains an ever-changing work as I continue to experiment and learn at every event.
+[See the comment below for supplement information.]
+As a result, printed books are poor vehicles for this kind of information, so I expect to publish the supplement as a continually updated ebook of some kind—but that’s another story.

 As a recovering ex-physicist, I love Tim Brown’s description of the old paradigm of design as a Newtonian knowable.
 Thinking of design, in my case meeting and conference design, as something that is emergent, responsive, and continually evolving is a humbling and yet wonderfully freeing lens to view my work.